ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 Oh well.
 I play it out for a bit but once Jace comes down I just scoop because my hand wasn't going anywhere.

+-3 Preordain
--3 Preordain, +1 Thoughtseize, +2 Defense Grid
++1 Thoughtseize, +2 Defense Grid

 G2: I resolve a defense grid but my hand is not coming together the way I wanted.
 They have a deathrite shaman and a strix pressuring my life a bit.
 I